 The granary was situated on a hill, in the area of the zwinger of fortifications, that is, between the higher and lower lines of the defensive walls, between the Bracka and Zgorzelecka gates.
 This location was caused by fire safety considerations, as high walls effectively separated the building from the mostly timber buildings of the town, and also protected it against flooding.

 The Salt House was built on a rectangular plan with dimensions of 33.8 x 18.4 meters, made of basalt stones and erratic pebbles connected with a lime mortar with an admixture of clay, with the northern wall co-created by the inner defensive wall.
 Its numerous but small window openings on the south-west, south and south-east side of the town could be used as arrowslits if necessary.
 Eventually, it reached a height of 22 meters, housing four floors and an attic.

-Currently the building is four-storey, built of basalt stone.
-All store ceilings have a wooden structure and support themselves on timber poles.
-Individual levels are connect by stairs in the form of ladders based on ceiling beams.
-A crane was installed inside the Lubań warehouse to allow goods to be loaded or unloaded.
-Traces of the construction elements of the crane are still visible today.
-Originally, there had to be a room for the writer and a scale at the ground floor level.
+Inside, all the warehouse ceilings received a wooden structure and rested on wooden poles.
+The individual levels were connected by stairs in the form of ladders leaning against the ceiling beams.
+There was a crane installed inside the warehouse in Lubań, which enabled loading and unloading of goods.
+Originally, there had to be a room for the writer and a weight room on the ground floor.
 The main gate, vaulted with stone blocks, was placed on the north-eastern side of the building.

 Website luban.pl, Dom Solny.